skeept/dotvim/notused_plugins/Infrequent/localvimrc/README.md

 v2.1.0 : 2012-09-25

-  - add possibility to make decisions persistent
+  - add possibility to make decisions persistent.
-  - use full file path when storing decisions
+  - use full file path when storing decisions.

 v2.0.0 : 2012-04-05